joshuaGomesDaCosta/Teaching-HEIGVD-RES-2019-Labo-HTTPInfra/README.md

 ## Step 5: Dynamic reverse proxy configuration

+### The configuration used
+The path to the configuration is "docker-images/apache-reverse-proxy-image".
+Now the Dockerfile tells to copy too the file apache2-foreground to "usr/local/bin/" and templates/ to "/var/apache2/templates". the apache2-foreground file is used by the original image to set up the server we want to use our version of this file who set the use of environment variables and run php with the file in "/var/apache2/templates" to generate the "001-reverse-proxy.conf" with the environment variables.

-To prove that the configuration is correct:
+### How To test that the configuration is correct:
-1) got to the right branch: git checkout -b fb-dyn-conf
+1) use the right branch: git checkout -b fb-dyn-conf
 2) build a image(from the root of this repo): docker build -t res/express_zoo docker-images/apache-reverse-proxy-image
 3) build a dynamic server's image: docker build -t res/express_zoo docker-images/express_image
 4) build a static server's image: docker build -t res/express_zoo docker-images/apache-php-image